"Kristi Jean's badass Western swing pays homage to the feminist pioneers who paved the way. And charm? Kristi Jean has tons of it."

 Naturally shy, Kristi long struggled to gain the confidence to let her voice as a songwriter emerge, being far more comfortable to let her singing voice take center stage.
 For many years, Kristi and her bands performed only cover songs, keeping her original music largely to herself.
 But with her forthcoming album, with the working title "West End of Pearl," Kristi and Steve open a trove of new original musical stories.
 The songs range from cheeky stories of traveling bands, and truck-driving ladies, to heartfelt stories of friendship emerging from lonely places and the regret of saying words that should never have been said.

-With a late fall 2022 release, Kristi is currently working on finalizing the album, shooting videos to support the first two singles, and will be playing acoustic shows and shows with the full band - featuring the new material and her stylized covers of Patsy Cline, Hank Williams, and a range of Kristi's favorite artists and writers.
+With a 2024 release, Kristi is currently working on finalizing the album, shooting videos to support the first two singles, and will be playing acoustic shows and shows with the full band - featuring the new material and her stylized covers of Patsy Cline, Hank Williams, and a range of Kristi's favorite artists and writers.